robmoss/job-queue/doc/contributing.rst

 Licensing
 ---------

-All contributions should be licensed under the same terms as jobq_.
+All contributions should be licensed under the same terms as parq_.

 The code is distributed under the terms of the BSD 3-Clause license (see ``LICENSE``), and the documentation is distributed under the terms of the